FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/filecoin-foundation-quarterly-update-april-2025.md

 category: reports
 description: In this quarterly update, we will spotlight how the Filecoin network is forming the backbone for not only a better version of the web, but a better foundation for emerging technologies like AI.
 image:
   src: /assets/images/quarterlyupdate_q22025_header.webp
 seo:
-  twitter:
-    card: summary
   description: In this quarterly update, we will spotlight how the Filecoin
     network is forming the backbone for not only a better version of the web, but a better foundation for emerging technologies like AI.